jasny/auth/docs/mfa.md

 $auth->mfa($_POST['code']);
 ```

-If the verification fails a `LoginException` will be thrown with code `LoginException::INVALID_CREDENTIALS`.
+If the verification fails, a `LoginException` will be thrown with code `LoginException::INVALID_CREDENTIALS`.
+The user will stay (partially) logged in, even if MFA verification fails.
+You may want to logout manually.

-If the verification succeeds a `Login` event is dispatched, which may still be cancelled.
+If the verification succeeds, a `Login` event is dispatched, which may still be cancelled.
+If cancelled, the user is
+logged out.

 MFA verification may also be done for a fully logged in user.